mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `web-ext run`

 Builds and then temporarily installs an extension on the target application, so it can be tested.
-By default, watches extension source files and reload the extension in each target as files change.
+By default, it watches extension source files and reloads the extension in each target as files change.

 <section id="adb-bin">

 #### `--adb-bin`

-Path to the [ADB (Android Device Bridge)](https://developer.android.com/studio/command-line/adb.html) executable on the machine you are running `web-ext` from.
-By default, the `adb` executable will be located on your `PATH`.
+The path to the [ADB (Android Device Bridge)](https://developer.android.com/studio/command-line/adb.html) executable on the machine you are running `web-ext` from.
+By default, the `adb` executable is located on your `PATH`.

 Environment variable: `$WEB_EXT_ADB_BIN`
 </section>